SaaS Experience

 Contextual cues reduce cognitive load

-Interfaces adapt across desktop and mobile environments
+Adapts seamlessly across desktop and mobile

-Grounded in real exit and hesitation behaviour.
+Grounded in real exit and hesitation behaviour, not assumptions.Analysed abandonment and hesitation patterns

 Defined behavioural scenarios triggering exit intent

-Studied form interaction breakdowns and hesitation signals
+Studied form breakdowns and friction points

-Benchmarked existing exit-intent tooling for UX gaps
+Benchmarked exit-intent tools to surface UX gaps

 -